 Adequate maintenance of fire extinguishers consists of periodically inspecting each extinguisher, recharging each extinguisher following discharge, and performing hydro-testing as needed.

 An inspection is a quick visual check that visually determines whether the fire extinguisher is properly placed and will operate.
 Its purpose is to give reasonable assurance that the extinguisher is fully charged and will function effectively if needed.

-In order to be effective, inspections must be frequent, regular and thorough.
+To be effective, inspections must be frequent, regular, and thorough.
 Maintenance, as distinguished from inspection, means a complete and thorough examination of each extinguisher.

-A maintenance check involves examining all its parts, cleaning and replacing any defective parts and reassembling, recharging and where appropriate, pressurizing the extinguisher.
-Maintenance should be performed periodically, but at least once every year, after each use, or when an inspection shows that need for maintenance is obvious.
+A maintenance check involves examining all its parts, cleaning and replacing any defective parts, and reassembling, recharging and where appropriate, pressurizing the extinguisher.
+Maintenance should be performed periodically, but at least once every year, after each use, or when an inspection shows that the need for maintenance is obvious.

 Dry Chemical Extinguishers